What is the second largest country in South America? The total area of South America extends to 17,835,252 km² divided across 12 countries.

 So, this spectacular cascade in Paraguay is mainly missed by tourists who run to more well-known waterfall parks in nearby Argentina and Brazil.

-Salto de Monday is a peaceful, relaxed affair and free from the hustle and bustle of crowds.
+Salto de Monday is a peaceful, relaxed affair free from the crowds’ hustle and bustle.
 However, it is not as impressive as the other nearby waterfalls.

 Visitors can enjoy short hikes through the rare Atlantic Forest, picnic under towering trees, or watch the chocolate-coloured Monday River roar down the greenery cliffs.

-Watch for outstanding birds named Great Dusky Swifts while swooping in and out of the waterfall.
-Birds hide their nests behind the water to protect their young from jungle predators.
+Watch for outstanding birds named Great Dusky Swifts swooping in and out of the waterfall.
+These birds hide their nests behind the water to protect their young from jungle predators.

 Filadelfia